sarahtang7/astronomy-tools/README.md

 In the Magnitude folder is **FindMagnitude.py**, which takes in a .fits file (eg: *sampleimage.fits*) and returns the magnitude of the target object.

+In the Astrometry folder is **LSPRastrometry.py**, which performs Least Squares Plate Reduction astrometry on a given object.
+This program returns the RA/DEC of the target object given the RA/DEC and pixel coordinates of comparison stars (*LSPRtestinput1.txt*).

 Feel free to send me any questions at sarahtang07@gmail.com!